Velocidex/velociraptor-web/content/docs/getting-started/cloud.md

 currently possible to get a Letsencrypt certificate for an IP address.

 Therefore the first thing you need to do is to buy a DNS domain from any provider.
 Once there, you need to set up a DNS A Record to point at your Velociraptor server's external IP.
 You can use a dynamic DNS client such as ddclient to update your DNS->IP mapping dynamically.
+Alternative, Velociraptor directly supports updating Google Domains Dynamic DNS so this is the easiest option since it requires the least amount of configuration.

 In this example we use Google Domains to purchase our domain, but any other domain provider would work as well.